yuchenglim04/GarageEEE_LinuxWorkshop/readME.md

 cat *filesystem*
 ```

-Familiarising yourself with the linux subsystem, starting from home
+Familiarising yourself with the linux subsystem, starting from home.
+Notice the hidden files (those that start with dot, the color coding for folders vs files)
 ```
 cd
 ls